-CMM: How long have you been trading?
+How long have you been trading?

 TA: I have been trading for about 3.5 years now.

-CMM: How long did it take you to become consistently profitable?
+How long did it take you to become consistently profitable?

 TA: It took me at least 1.5 years to become profitable.
-I did not have a system I used before that, just a few set of rules I followed so it never was consistent before.
+I did not have a system I used before that—just a few set of rules I followed, so it never was consistent before.

 This was probably my first lesson that you can never be right all the time and losses are part of the game.
 I blew up a dozen accounts on Bitmex margin trading.
 Then I slowly started reading up online on building your own system and it took off from there.
 Basically, the only way to consistently make money is find an edge and simply follow that.
-Trader Dante, ROC, Sam Seiden, ICT are the main influences of what I have right now.
-Never took their paid course but then they made me realise how important it is to have a trading system in place before you even take a trade.
+Trader Dante, ROC, Sam Seiden and ICT are the main influences of what I have right now.
+I never took their paid course, but then they made me realise how important it is to have a trading system in place before you even take a trade.

-CMM: How long have you been using our service?
+How long have you been using CMM?

-TA: I've been using CMM for about a straight month now after my buddy on Twitter, RookieXBT introduced me to it.
+TA: I've been using CMM for about a straight month now after my buddy on Twitter RookieXBT introduced me to it.

-CMM: How has CMM affected your trading?
+How has CMM affected your trading?

 TA: Honestly, I have been wanting a service similar to this for a long time and I could not find any.
 This reduces a lot of manual work for me.
 Before I used my Dairy or made an excel sheet to journal my trades but now I simply have to hit update and all the stats are shown very clearly.
 I really like how they’ve even mentioned how much time a trader has spent on a position and how much maker/taker fees he's paid by.
 That's something I have ignored noting down before manually.
 Platform has pretty much everything I would want in a journal.
 For people who are starting out, I think this makes it very simple for them to backtest their strategies in real time without having to manually do things.

-- Have a trading plan for pretty much all scenarios possible.
+TA: Have a trading plan for pretty much all scenarios possible.
 When will you get out of the trade?
 When do you cut your position if it misses your target by a few dollars?
 If you get stopped out, do you enter the same trade again?
 All these questions among others should have been answered before you even click a single button on your terminal.
 Failing to do so, has cost me a lot of money and it will for you too in the long run.

-- When I first started out, I would try to copy traders online and try to make money but then it just didn't work out.
+When I first started out, I would try to copy traders online and try to make money but then it just didn't work out.
 The reason for that is everyone's system is different.
 You cannot copy people's trades and make money simply because you don't have the same risk profile, the same conviction and the same fill.
 This is exactly why the entire idea of a "Paid Group'' is a sham.
 You cannot consistently copy people and make money.
-It might happen sometimes, yes but unless you take every trade, the same % risk as them, it's not happening.
+It might happen sometimes, yes but unless you take every trade, the same risk as them, it's not happening.
 I cannot stress on this point enough.
 Understand that trading is highly subjective and what works for someone else will not necessarily work for you.

 Lastly, have a life outside of trading.
 This isn't directly related to trading but this is very important for your mental health.
 Helps reduce a lot of stress and helps you clear your mind for the coming day.